 - Who are the principal and agent?

-- When do you need a power of attorney?
-Types of Power of Attorney
+- When do you need a power of attorney and what are the different types?

 - Is it possible to revoke a power of attorney?

 - Why is a power of attorney created?

 - Steps for creating a Power of Attorney

 If you are abroad and need a reliable person in lieu of yourself to execute decisions and act on your behalf, you will need someone to delegate these functions to – a third party who could be a family member, business partner, or an employee.
 A power of attorney is a legal document that explains this arrangement between these two parties.

 A power of attorney can be created to empower the agent for:

 As a person who is empowering another person to act on your behalf, you will be the principal and the person you assign as the power of attorney is the agent.
 Your agent will act for you and his actions will have legally binding implications for you.
 You cannot walk away from the consequences so choose your agent wisely.